KelvinHere/boutique_ado_v1/README.md

 - So the DB env_var does not end up in version control

 - Now the heroku app and database are ready to go

+### Gunicorn

+- Install a webserver, we will use
+- `pip3 install gunicorn`
+- freeze requirements

+### Procfile

+- Create procfile to tell heroku how to run app (tell heroku to run a web dyno)

+### Deploy to heroku

+- login to CLI
+- Temp stop heroku from collecting static files when we deploy
+    - `heroku config:set DISABLE_COLLECTSTATIC=1 --app boutique-ado-kelvinhere`
+- Add hostname of the heroku app to "ALLOWED_HOSTS" in settings.py